DrKembhavi-s/DrKembhavi-s.github.io/index.md

 # Namaste!
 Welcome to my blog

-I'm Dr Kembhavi, and I share insights on **Ayurveda** across four key areas:
+I'm Dr Kembhavi, and I share my opinions and insights on **Ayurveda** across four key areas:

 ## 🏛️ Administrative
 Healthcare management and policy in Ayurvedic institutions